shubham-agarwal-27/hooks-github-deploy-azure/README.md

     - Give some note associated with the token for your aid
     - Select the repo scope for this token and Click on Generate token.
     - Make sure you copy the token being shown to you as you won't be able to get the value in future
-    - Open the workflow_inputs.txt file in your local repository.
+    - Open the confg.yml file in your local repository.
     - Paste the content to the right side of "github_PAT:" mentioned in the file.
 DO NOT CHANGE ANYTHING ELSE.
 The input format should be like this => "github_PAT:<GitHub_PAT>"

 ## Subscription ID